Trout Fishing After Rain – Expert Guide Tactics And Tips

 Lures for trout fishing after rain

-The fish will be able to detect the bait with their lateral line and move in close before they even see the bait.
+The fish will be able to detect the noisy lures with their lateral line and move in close before they even see the bait.

-A larger lure gives them a bigger target in the dirty water but brightly colored lures can also be a great choice in off-colored water since the trout can see it better.
+A larger lure gives trout a bigger target in the dirty water, but brightly colored lures can also be a great choice in off-colored water since the trout can see it better.

 See Best Lures For Trout Fishing